Congestive Heart Failure (CHF) and You

 - Improve symptom management

-- Encourage goals discussion about advance care planning
+- Encourage goals discussion about advanced care planning

 - Provide family support